Michael Dwyer (architect): Eleanor Roosevelt Monument

 In 1996, Dwyer was the architect for the Eleanor Roosevelt Monument in New York's Riverside Park, where he supplemented landscape architect Kelly and Varnell's circular bosque of oak trees and Penelope Jencks' bronze statue and granite boulders with granite medallions set into the surrounding bluestone paving (one inscribed with a quotation from a 1958 speech of Roosevelt's; the other with a quotation from Adlai Stevenson's 1962 eulogy for her).
 At the monument's dedication on October 5, 1996, first lady Hillary Rodham Clinton delivered the keynote address.

 George F. Baker Jr. House (75 East 93rd Street, Manhattan)

 In 1997, Dwyer restored the exterior of the George F. Baker Jr. House, built in 1918 at 75 East 93rd Street and designated a landmark in 1969 by the city's Landmarks Preservation Commission.
 The commission called the house "an outstanding example of a modified Federal style...one of the finest works in New York City by the architects, Delano and Aldrich."

 Cosmopolitan Club (122 East 66th Street)

-From 1998 to 2007, Dwyer was the consulting architect to New York's Cosmopolitan Club, a private social club for women, helping to restore its clubhouse, designed by architect Thomas Harlan Ellett and awarded the Architectural League's 1933 gold medal.
+From 1998 to 2007, Dwyer was the consulting architect to New York's Cosmopolitan Club, helping to restore its clubhouse, designed by architect Thomas Harlan Ellett and awarded the Architectural League's 1933 gold medal.

 During his tenure at the club Dwyer restored the entrance hall and staircase; the assembly room; the lounge; and the penthouse garden room.